Helena Kurnatowska

-Helena Floriana Kurnatowska (born 17 February 1929) is a Polish politician who served as a Member of Sejm from 1976 to 1985.
+Helena Floriana Kurnatowska (17 February 1929 – 14 April 2005) was a Polish politician who served as a Member of Sejm from 1976 to 1985.

 Early life and education

 Helena Floriana Kurnatowska was born on 17 February 1929 in Lille, France.
 She studied chemical engineering at the Wroclaw University of Technology.

 Political career

 From 1976, she was a Regional Councillor on the National Council in Katowice and was a Director in the Office of Design and Paint Plastics Industry "PROERG" in Gliwice.
 In 1976 she was elected as a Member of the Sejm.
 She stood as a candidate in Gliwice district on behalf of the Polish United Workers' Party.
 In 1980, she was re-elected.
 She served on the Committee on Mines, Energy and Chemistry; the Committee of Labour and Social Affairs; and the Committee on Industry.

+Death

+Kurnatowska died on 14 April 2005, at the age of 75.